chicken647/Ark-Server-Monitoring-Bot/README.md

 Dependencies: python3, python3-pip, asyncio, discord.py and a2s

-For Ubuntu Servers, install the requirements manually with "pip install python-a2s", "pip innstall asyncio" and "python3 -m pip install -U discord.py"
+For Ubuntu Servers, install the requirements manually with "pip install python-a2s", "pip install asyncio" and "python3 -m pip install -U discord.py"

 Remember to put your discord bot token in the "client.run("Put Your Bot Token Here!")" section of the index.py Change the "IP_ADDRESSES" to the server IP's that you want to monitor with !status.